AndrasKovacs/normalization-bench/README.md

 as Scala, and there are a number of optimizations still on the table.
 I'd first try to add known call optimization.

+In __Coq__ it appears that deep stacks somewhere incur some serious overheads, so the Nat examples get very slow.
+Performance with trees seems acceptable.

 __smalltt__ is slower than the barebones interpreter, which is as expected, because smalltt has an evaluator which does significantly more bookkeeping (serving elaboration purposes).